 For example, the board typically asks our members to help build a set of priorities for the coming year and then rank them in terms of importance at our annual membership meetings (see our current priorities).

-Typically, most major decisions either start with the team that it is relevant to, or are sent to a team to be discussed and developed.
+Typically, most major decisions start with the program team that it is relevant to.

-If the decision is minor, or clearly within the scope of the already defined workplan, then it might end with the coordination team and the staff will begin working on it.
+If the decision is minor, or clearly within the scope of the already defined workplan, then it might be sent to a program committee to be implemented or to the workers to implement.

 Otherwise, it goes to the board for a vote.